About Yen Finder

 How does the rate compare to cash exchange shops?

-The single quotable fact: a Seven Bank ATM withdrawal with a no-FX-fee card lands you within ¥350 of the best in-town exchange shop on $200, with no walking and no rate-sleuthing required.
+Why this matters: a Seven Bank ATM withdrawal with a no-FX-fee card gets you closer to the mid-market rate than almost any in-town cash counter — and beats airport and hotel exchange by a wide margin — with no walking and no rate-sleuthing required.

 What are the daily withdrawal limits?